pitfail/pitfail-reports/report1/report1.rst

 joins the league, (2) goes broke, (3) purchases a stock, (4) sells a stock, (5) creates a derivative, or (6) collects on an expiring derivative.
-Members of the league can post short comments in response to any of these events by clicking the "comment" button associated with the event
+Members of the league can post short comments in response to any of these events by clicking the "comment" button associated with the event.

 Additionally, users may "up-vote" or "down-vote" transactions by clicking on the arrows associated with each trade or derivative creation.
 These votes are